-- 2 EO 13175, Consultation and Coordination with Indian Tribal Governments, directs federal 3 agencies to coordinate and consult with Native American tribal governments whose interests may be directly and substantially affected by activities on federally-administered lands.
-To comply with 4 5 legal mandates, federally-recognized tribes that are historically affiliated with the geographic region will be invited to consult on all proposed undertakings that may affect properties of cultural.
-6 historical, or religious significance to the tribes (see Appendix A for all tribal coordination 7 materials).
-Scoping letters were provided to Native American tribes whose ancestors were 8 9 historically affiliated with the land underlying Kirtland AFB, inviting them to consult on the 10 proposed undertakings outlined in this ADEA.
+EO 13175, Consultation and Coordination with Indian Tribal Governments, directs federal agencies to coordinate and consult with Native American tribal governments whose interests may be directly and substantially affected by activities on federally-administered lands.
+To comply with legal mandates, federally-recognized tribes that are historically affiliated with the geographic region were invited to consult on all proposed undertakings that may affect properties of cultural, historical, or religious significance to the tribes (see Appendix A for all tribal coordination materials).
+Letters were provided during the scoping and public review periods to Native American tribes whose ancestors were historically affiliated with the land underlying Kirtland AFB, inviting them to consult on the proposed undertakings outlined in this ADEA.
 A brief summary of concerns and comments for each tribe is shown below.
-11 - Hopi Tribe.
-Received and concurred with the project. - San Carlos Apache Tribe.
-Received and concurred with the project. - Southern Ute Indian Tribe.
-The project is currently being reviewed and a response letter will be issued at a later date.